Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: A priori estimator for the demand of seismic records

-In the following section, it will be demonstrated that the destructive potential of a seismic records in tailing dams is strictly related with the spectral power content at low frequencies.
+In the following section, it will be demonstrated that the demand of a seismic record on the dam shown in Section \ref{section:tailing} is strongly correlated with the spectral power content at low frequencies.

 \begin{landscape}

 \end{landscape}